Shamsejaz/fandba-US-website/DOCKER-DEPLOYMENT.md

-# Docker Deployment Guide for FANDBA Website
+# Docker Deployment Guide for FANDBA Website with SEO Optimizations

 ## Overview
 This guide provides detailed instructions for deploying the FANDBA website using Docker and Docker Compose.
+The website includes comprehensive SEO optimizations including structured data, canonical URLs, enhanced metadata, and optimized content structure for improved Google Search Console performance.

 ## Prerequisites